NCATS-Tangerine/ros/README.md

 * **get** Invokes an HTTP GET operation on a specified resource.
 * **union** Unions two or more results into one object.
 * **xray** XRay reasoner modules.

+## Graphs

+Ros provides graphs in two basic modalities:

+* **Results**: Results of previous workflow steps can be referenced as variables passed to subsequent steps.
+This graph can be queried using JSON Path query syntax.
+* **Shared**: A shared graph, accessible with the Cypher query language is available to all operators.

+Each operator receives an event object provided by the Ros framework.
+The event provides framework services including the shared graph, graph manipulation tools, and arguments to the invocation of the operator.

+These facilities allow the operator to query the graphs before executing their main logic and to update it as well.

 ## Metadata